open-spaced-repetition/fsrs4anki-helper/README.md

 The Steps Stats are based on the cards from the selected deck or collection that were first reviewed in the last 1 month/year or deck life and have at least two reviews.

 These stats are helpful for fine-tuning your (re)learning steps to achieve your desired retention in the short-term reviews.

-To learn more about learning steps, please read [learning steps](https://docs.ankiweb.net/deck-options.html#learning-steps) in the  Anki manual.
+How your learning steps affect the intervals:
+- If your first rating for a new card is Again, the interval is the 1st learning step.
+- If your first rating is Again and the second one is Good, the interval is the 2nd learning step.
+- If your first rating is Good, the interval is the 2nd learning step.
+- If your first rating is Hard, the interval is (1st learning step + 2nd learning step) / 2.

+So the 1st recommended learning step is based on the stability of your cards where you press Again during the first review.

+For the 2nd recommended learning step, the scenario is more complex.
+It is based on the minimum of the stability of three kinds of cards:
+- S(Again Then Good): Your ratings are Again and then Good for a new card.
+- S(Good): Your first rating is Good.
+- S(Hard): Your first rating is Hard.
+  - Because a Hard step is (1st learning step + 2nd learning step) / 2, the 2nd learning step is 2 * hard step - 1st learning step.
+And the Hard step is based on S(Hard).

 ## Other features